Yiyi-Luo/Project-IV-TweetSense-Analytics-Unveiling-Consumer-Sentiments-on-Apple-Google-Products/README.md

 2. **Feature Engineering and Preprocessing**: Applied OneHotEncoding to transform categorical data for analytical compatibility; Utilized 'dropna' technique to maintain data integrity and reliability;

-3. **Addressing Data Imbalance**: Instead of a binary view, we categorized sentiments into three groups: positive, neutral, and negative.
+3. **Addressing Data Imbalance**: Categorized sentiments into three groups: positive, neutral, and negative.
 This approach is more aligned with the varied nature of tweets.
-However, it could make achieving accurate results become more complex.
 We recognized and addressed the imbalance in the 'Emotion Type' target variable; Employed class weights and KMeanSMOTE strategies to achieve a more balanced dataset for unbiased insights;

 4. **Preparation for Predictive Modeling**: We performed URL Removal, Mention Removal, Tokenization, Lowercasing, Handling Negations, Stopword Removal, Part-of-Speech Tagging, Lemmatization and Aggregating Processed Words to preprocess the data for our NLP model training and further analysis.